kujeger/flatpak-gog/README.md

 `./maker.sh ~/Downloads/gog_baldur_s_gate_2_enhanced_edition_2.6.0.11.sh`

-which will create a new json in the current dir based on the com.gog.Template.json file, with a name like gen_com.gog.BaldursGate2EnhancedEdition.json .
+which will extract the complete installer and tar it up in ~/tmp/gogextract and also create a new json in the current dir based on the com.gog.Template.json file, with a name like gen_com.gog.BaldursGate2EnhancedEdition.json .

 You can then build it and export it into a flatpak repo thus:

-`flatpak-builder BaldursGate2EnhancedEdition gen_com.gog.BaldursGate2EnhancedEdition.json --force-clean --arch=i386 --repo repo`
+`flatpak-builder BaldursGate2EnhancedEdition gen_com.gog.BaldursGate2EnhancedEdition.json --force-clean --arch=i386 --repo ~/FlatPak/gog-repo`

-MAKE SURE TO USE ARCH i386 HERE IF THE GAME ONLY SUPPORTS 32BIT.
+(see also the suggested command in the output of maker.sh)

-which will build the game flatpak, and put it into the repository "repo" in the current directory.
+which will build the game flatpak, and put it into the repository at "~/FlatPak/gog-repo".

 Install it like this: